andrei22a/Weather-Forecast-App/Readme.md

 # Weather Forecast App - Andrei Alexa

-In this project we create a GUI application to show te 5-day weather forecast for a specified city using data from the OpenWeatherMap API.
+In this project we create a GUI application to show the 24-hour weather forecast for a specified city using data from the OpenWeatherMap API.

 The application will have a search bar in which the user enters the city name for which he wants to see